Imran Khan: 2018 elections campaign

-Khan contested the 2018 Pakistani general election from NA-35 (Bannu), NA-53 (Islamabad-II), NA-95 (Mianwali-I), NA-131 (Lahore-IX), and NA-243 (Karachi East-II).
-Khan became the first in Pakistan elections history to contest and win all five constituencies, surpassing Zulfikar Ali Bhutto, who contested four and won three in 1970.
+In the 2018 Pakistani general election, Khan contested five National Assembly constituencies.
+He won all five seats, becoming the first politician in Pakistan to contest and win five constituencies in a single general election.

-Opposition parties alleged "massive rigging" and military influence in Khan's favour.
-Nawaz Sharif and PML (N) alleged that the military aligned with the judiciary affected the election outcome in Khan's favour.
+Opposition parties alleged "massive rigging" and military influence in his favour.
+Nawaz Sharif and PML (N) alleged that military alignment with the judiciary had affected the outcome in Khan's favour.
 The Election Commission rejected the allegations.
-Two days after the 2018 elections, Michael Gahler, chief observer of the European Union Election Observation Mission to Pakistan, said the overall situation of the election was satisfactory.
+Two days after the election, Michael Gahler, chief observer of the European Union Election Observation Mission to Pakistan, said the overall situation was satisfactory.

 Nominations and appointments

-On 6 August 2018, his party nominated him for prime minister.
-He designated Asad Umar as finance minister for his prospective government.
-He nominated Mahmood Khan for Chief Minister of Khyber Pakhtunkhwa, and Usman Buzdar for Chief Minister of Punjab.
-In Balochistan, Khan directed his party to back the Balochistan Awami Party, which nominated Jam Kamal Khan as chief minister and Abdul Quddus Bizenjo as speaker.
+On 6 August 2018, PTI nominated Khan for prime minister.
+He designated Asad Umar as finance minister for his prospective government and nominated Mahmood Khan for Chief Minister of Khyber Pakhtunkhwa and Usman Buzdar for Chief Minister of Punjab.
+In Balochistan, he directed PTI to support the Balochistan Awami Party, which nominated Jam Kamal Khan as chief minister and Abdul Quddus Bizenjo as speaker.

 Prime Minister (2018–2022)

-Khan (left) is sworn in as Prime Minister, with President Mamnoon Hussain administering the oath in 2018.
+Khan (left) is sworn in as Prime Minister, with President Mamnoon Hussain administering the oath of office in 2018.

-Khan was sworn in as the 22nd Prime Minister of Pakistan on 18 August 2018 after his party, Pakistan Tehreek-e-Insaf (PTI), won the 2018 Pakistani general election.
-His first military appointment was Lt.
-General Asim Munir as Director-General of Inter-Services Intelligence.
-Khan initially held the Ministry of Interior portfolio after forming his cabinet.
+Khan was sworn in as Prime Minister of Pakistan on 18 August 2018 after his party, Pakistan Tehreek-e-Insaf (PTI), won the 2018 election.